slamora/brackets-wiki/Extension-Dependencies.md

 > (pf) I think we should treat deprecation warnings as a "best effort" on our part instead of a rigid rule.
 We should strive to make API changes that either use a new vs. old method name, or when changing args do it in such a way that we can have (temporary) code at the top of the function that detects which signature you're using.
 But if we can't (e.g. major refactoring, HTML structure change that involves no callable API, etc.) then that should be ok too.

+> (kd) I agree.
+I think that the places in which we're unable to do deprecation warnings would be good signals to us that we've identified a spot where having better defined extension APIs could help.

 > (pf) And I think that also covers the CM case below --  since it's unsupported API, it seems fair to not try too hard there.
 (Although perhaps we should do another audit of `_codeMirror` usages to see if there are any glaring holes in the Editor API surface).

+> (kd) I agree again.
+This was my thought exactly.
+Deprecation warnings for private APIs should *not* be expected.

 > (nj) Another problematic case: API changes in CodeMirror--we got bitten by this in the CMv3 merge.
 > In *theory*, no one should ever access CM APIs directly, and in a perfect world we would have